Neural Extended Kalman Filters for Learning and Predicting Dynamics of Structural Systems: Application Case Studies

 We first demonstrate the performance of the Neural EKF framework for predicting the dynamic response through a numerical example.
 In this example, we consider a 2 degrees-of-freedom (DOF) nonlinear duffing oscillator subjected to random excitations.
 The data used for this case study are simulated by the following differential equation:

 where $\mathbf{x}= $, the mass matrix $\mathbf{M}= $, the stiffness matrix $\mathbf{K}= $, the damping matrix $\mathbf{C}= $ and the coefficient of the cubic stiffness term $k_n=1$.
-Here the displacements of both DOFs are assumed available as measurements.
+Here the displacements of both DOFs $x_1$ and $x_2$ are assumed available as measurements.
+It is noted that this parameter setting falls into the scenario where the Duffing oscillator presents a single stable equilibrium point at the origin.
+We consciously make this choice, as we here adopt this as a nonlinear example, in order to demonstrate the capability of the Neural EKF to deal with nonlinearity, but not rare instabilities or chaotic behavior, which would require a more complex treatment.

-For this numerical case study, a number of 1000 random trajectories are generated for training by the simulated 2-DOF nonlinear Duffing system shown in Eq.(\ref{eq:duffing}).
+For this numerical case study, a number of 1000 random trajectories are generated with both transition and observation noise variances equal to 0.001 for training by the simulated 2-DOF nonlinear Duffing system shown in Eq.(\ref{eq:duffing}).
 Another 5 randomly generated trajectories are used as an unknown dataset for testing the prediction capability of the Neural EKF framework.
 The prediction results for the free vibration case are shown in Figure \ref{duffing}.
 As indicated by the results, the Neural EKF is capable of producing satisfactory predictions that reasonably match the reference well for this simulated nonlinear system.
 As comparison, which is already shown in Fig \ref{fig:duffing_comparison}, it is observed that the DMM, which is a pure VAE-based method, fails to capture the dynamics and the predictions are much less accurate.